PeculiarVentures/xadesjs/README.md

 [![NPM](https://nodei.co/npm-dl/xadesjs.png?months=2&height=2)](https://nodei.co/npm/xadesjs/)

 [XAdES](https://en.wikipedia.org/wiki/XAdES) is short for "XML Advanced Electronic Signatures", it is a superset of XMLDSIG.
-This library aims to provide an implementation of both XMLDSIG and XAdES-BES in Typescript/Javascript that uses Web Crypto for cryptographic operations so it can be used both in browsers and in Node.js (when used with a polyfill like [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl) or [node-webcrypto-p11](https://github.com/PeculiarVentures/node-webcrypto-p11)).
+This library aims to provide an implementation of XAdES in Typescript/Javascript that is built on [XMLDSIGjs](https://github.com/PeculiarVentures/xmldsigjs).

+Since it is based on [XMLDSIGjs](https://github.com/PeculiarVentures/xmldsigjs) and that library uses Web Crypto for cryptographic operations it can be used both in browsers and in Node.js (when used with a polyfill like [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl) or [node-webcrypto-p11](https://github.com/PeculiarVentures/node-webcrypto-p11)).

 There are seven different profiles of XAdES, they are:
 - Basic Electronic Signature (XAdES-BES)